Sumana Saman

 Saman (also called Sumana, Sumana Saman, සුමන සමන් දෙවි) is a deity, subject to local and indigenous belief and worship in Sri Lanka.
 The name Saman means "good minded".
 His character is of historical significance for the Sinhalese people and veneration especially to all the Buddhists.
-God Maha Sumana Saman is depicted crowned and bejeweled, holding a lotus flower in his right or left hand and accompanied by a white elephant.
+Maha Sumana Saman Deviraja (Greater Lord of Gods Sumana Saman) is depicted crowned and bejeweled, holding a lotus flower in his right or left hand and accompanied by a white elephant.

 According to Mahavamsa, the early chronicle of Sri Lanka, Saman is considered one of the guardian deities of the island and Buddhism in the country.
 Natha, Upulvan, Vibhishana and Kataragama are the other guardian deities.
 Nayakkar dynasty from South India introduced the goddess Pattini replacing god Saman, during the period of Kandyan Kingdom.
 Saman is the guardian (patron deity) or the presiding deity of Sabaragamuwa and the Sri Pada mountain.
-Accordingly, his main shrine or devalaya is at Ratnapura, where an annual festival is held in his honor.
+Accordingly, his main shrine (devalaya) is at Ratnapura, where an annual festival is held in his honor.
 Another major shrine dedicated to god Saman is situated at Mahiyangana in Uva Province of Sri Lanka.